-Craven District Council Councillors who were also North Yorkshire County Councillors are as follows; Cllr Barret, Cllr Heseltine, Cllr Ireton, Cllr Mulligan, Cllr Solloway and Cllr Welch.
-In the year Craven District Council received of £1.081m in income and had £645.5k of expenditure relating to North Yorkshire County Council.
+Craven District Council Councillors who were also North Yorkshire County Councillors are as follows; Cllr Barret, Cllr Heseltine, Cllr Ireton, Cllr Mulligan and Cllr Solloway.
+In the year Craven District Council received of £1.255m in income and had £442k of expenditure relating to North Yorkshire County Council.

-Cllr Heseltine, Cllr Jacquin, Cllr Madeley, Cllr Barrett and Cllr Solloway are all members of Skipton Town Council.
-Transactions relating to Skipton Town Council were £33k in income and expenditure of £501k of which £500k related to parish precept payments.
+Cllr Heseltine, Cllr Jacquin, Cllr Madeley, and Cllr Solloway are all members of Skipton Town Council.
+Transactions relating to Skipton Town Council were £25k in income and expenditure of £521k of which £519k related to parish precept payments.

-Cllr Brown is a Governor at Craven College from which we received income of £6k and had expenditure of £3k.
-Craven Council gave the college a loan £400k in 2017/18, of which £199k remains outstanding.
+Cllr Brown is a Governor at Craven College from which we received income of £6k and had expenditure of £5k.
+Craven Council gave the College a loan £400k in 2017/18, of which £97k remains outstanding.
+Cllr Brown is also a member of the Friends of the Dales who recieved £20k in Covid grants.

-Cllr Lis is a director of the Yorkshire Dales National Park Authority (YDNPA), the Yorkshire Millennium Trust and National Parks UK LTD. Cllrs Foster & Cllr Heseltine both also have an interest in YDNPA.
-Transactions relating to the YDNPA were £34k in income and £9k in expenditure.
+Cllr Lis is a director of the Yorkshire Millennium Trust and National Parks UK Ltd. Cllrs Foster & Cllr Heseltine both also have an interest in YDNPA.
+Transactions relating to the YDNPA were £7k in income and £71k in expenditure.
+The expenditure includes £20k worth of Covid grants.
+There was also expenditure of £10.05k to the Yorkshire Millennium Trust of which £10k

-Cllr Foster is a member of the Yorkshire & Humber Local Authorities Employers Association with which the Council had expenditure of £1k, and also a member of the District Councils Network with which the council incurred expenditure of £1k.
+Cllr Foster is a member of the Yorkshire & Humber Local Authorities Employers Association with which the Council had expenditure of £1k, and also a member of the District Councils Network with which the council incurred expenditure of £0.7k.

-Cllr Brown, Cllr Morrell, Cllr Shuttleworth and Cllr Sutcliffe are all board members of Airedale Drainage Board with which Craven Council had expenditure of £6k.
+Cllr Brown, Cllr Wheeler, Cllr Morrell, Cllr Shuttleworth and Cllr Sutcliffe are all board members of Airedale Drainage Board with which Craven Council had expenditure of £12k.

-Cllr Heseltine, Cllr Jacquin and Cllr Lis all sit on the committee for Yorkshire Housing Group Ltd from which we received income of £23k and had £6k of expenditure.
+Cllr Heseltine, Cllr Jacquin and Cllr Lis all sit on the committee for Yorkshire Housing Group Ltd from which we received income of £18k and had £3k of expenditure.